 Your paper should have the same header information as specified for the

-Stevenson writing assignment.
+question you’re answering).
 The other remarks on formatting, style, and content

 apply here as well, except where obviously inapplicable due the different nature